davidmatthew-ie/fractilloscope/README.md

 # Fractilloscope

 An ActionScript/Flash app that generates fractals, with options to vary the fractal angle, line-length, and order (or number of iterations).
 Presets include recommended settings for the most impressive results.
 The design, as you can see below, was inspired by classic oscilloscopes.
+To play around with the app, download and run the .swf file above.

 ![screenshot](/img/fractilloscope-screenshot.png)